-- a.
-The geographic area of the lot devoted to the support service use in comparison to that remaining in agricultural production;\ - b.
-Whether or not new structures or significant expansion of existing structures are needed to accommodate the support service use; - c.
-The relative number of employees devoted to the support service use in comparison to that needed for agricultural production; - d.
-Any such use on a parcel under a Williamson Act contract must be consistent with Government Code Section 51200 et seq. (the Williamson Act) and local - (6) Incidental cleaning, grading, packing, polishing, sizing and similar preparation of crops which are grown on the site, but not including agricultural processing; - (7) Temporary or seasonal sales and promotion and incidental storage of crops which are grown or animals which are raised on the site; - (8) Ranch roads. - (b) Residential uses include the following: - (1) Single-family detached dwelling unit(s) in accordance with the residential density permitted by the General Plan land use element or permitted by a B combining district, whichever is more restrictive.
+and local rules, regulations and ordinances adopted thereunder;

+(14) Beekeeping.

+(b) Residential uses include the following:

+(1) Single family detached dwelling units in accordance with the residential density shown in the general plan land use element or permitted by a B combining district, whichever is more restrictive.
 In the event that more than one (1) such dwelling unit is placed on a single lot, the additional dwellings shall be clustered with the primary dwelling in order to minimize roads, drives, and utility extensions.
 The additional dwellings shall also be subject to design review approval.
 These unit(s) may be manufactured homes, but only one (1) may be a manufactured home without a permanent foundation.

-A manufactured home without a permanent foundation shall require prior approval of a zoning permit notice of which shall be posted at least ten (10) days prior to issuance, during which an appeal may be filed and processed pursuant to Section 26C-332.
+A manufactured home without a permanent foundation shall require prior approval of a zoning permit notice of which shall be posted at least ten (10) days prior to issuance, during which an appeal may be filed and processed pursuant to Section 26C-331.
 Issuance of the zoning permit shall be subject, at a minimum, to the following conditions:

-- a.
-The manufactured home shall be at least twelve feet (12') in width except those that are owned and occupied on the effective date of this ordinance; - b.
+a.
+The manufactured home shall be at least twelve feet (12') in width except those that are owned and occupied on the effective date of the ordinance codified in this chapter;

+b.
 The manufactured home shall be skirted.
-All skirting shall be of a type approved by the state of California; - c.
-The manufactured home shall have one patio awning with a minimum dimension of nine feet by twenty feet (9' x 20') and either a garage, carport, or awning with a minimum dimension of ten feet by twenty feet (10' x 20') for covered parking; - d.
-All manufactured home sites shall be landscaped; and - e.
-The manufactured home shall be occupied by the owner of the property or a relative of the owner. - One (1) dwelling unit for full-time agricultural employees for each of the following agricultural uses conducted on the site: - a.
-At least fifty (50) mature dairy cows, dairy sheep, or dairy goats, - b.
-At least twenty (20) acres of grapes, apples, pears, prunes; - c.
-At least twenty thousand (20,000) broilers, fifteen thousand (15,000) egglayers, or three thousand (3,000) turkeys; - d.
-At least one hundred (100) non-dairy sheep, goats, replacement heifers, beef cattle, or hogs, - e.
-At least thirty (30) mature horses; - f.
-Wholesale nurseries with a minimum of either one (1) acre of propagating greenhouse or outdoor containers or three (3) acres of field-grown plant materials: - g.
-Any other agricultural use which the Director of the Permit and Resource Management Department determines to be of the same approximate agricultural value and intensity as subsections (a) through (f) above.
-Said dwelling unit(s) may be conventionally built homes or manufactured homes (with or without permanent foundations) provided that manufactured homes without a permanent foundation shall require a zoning permit approved in the manner described in Section 26C-41(b)(1).
-Agricultural employee units may be established within designated Class 4 water-scarce areas only where a hydro-geology report, as defined, certifies that the establishment and continuation of the additional residential use will not have significant adverse impacts on local or cumulative groundwater availability or yield.
+All skirting shall be of a type approved by the state of California;

+c.
+The manufactured home shall have one patio awning with a minimum dimension of eight feet by twenty feet (8' x 20') and either a garage, carport, or awning with a minimum dimension of ten feet by twenty feet (10' x 20') for covered parking;

+d.
+All manufactured home sites shall be landscaped;

+e.
+The manufactured home shall be occupied by the owner of the property or a relative of the owner.

+(2) One (1) dwelling unit for full-time agricultural employees for each of the following agricultural uses conducted on the site:

+a.
+At least fifty (50) dairy cows, dairy sheep, or dairy goats, b. at least twenty (20) acres of grapes, apples, pears, prunes;

+c. at least twenty thousand (20,000) broilers, fifteen thousand (15,000) egglayers, or three thousand (3,000) turkeys;

+d.
+At least one hundred (100) non-dairy sheep, goats, replacement heifers, beef cattle, or hogs;

+e. at least thirty (30) mature horses;

+f. wholesale nurseries with a minimum of either one (1) acre of propagating greenhouse or outdoor containers or three (3) acres of field-grown plant materials;

+g.
+Any other agricultural use which the Director of the Permit and Resource Management Department determines to be of the same approximate agricultural value and intensity as subsections (2)(a) through (f) above.

+The dwelling unit(s) may be conventionally built homes or manufactured homes (with or without permanent foundations) provided that manufactured homes without a permanent foundation shall require a zoning permit approved in the manner described in subsection (b)(1) of this section.
+Agricultural employee units may be established within designated Class 4 water-scarce areas only where a hydro-geological report, as defined, certifies that the establishment and continuation of the additional residential use will not have significant adverse impacts on local or cumulative groundwater availability or yield.